 The complications associated with moving furniture are why shippers seek affordable yet reliable furniture services.

-You must provide correct information to get the most accurate quote.
 Another way to get lower shipping rates is to make your shipment easier to stack.
-Proper packaging or even palletizing will let you avoid accessorial charges.
+Proper packaging, or even palletizing, will let you avoid accessorial charges.
+There are special moving and white gloves services, but for extra services, you have to pay extra fees.

 Shipping furniture to Canada